jespa007/zetscript/README.md

 #### Classes and inheritance

-Zetscript supports class and inheritance.
-Function and variables members are referenced through <b>this</b> keyword.
-Also it can define variables/functions later.
-Inheritance support <b>super()</b> function in order to call parent function.
-To instance class is done through <b>new</b> operator.
+Zetscript it defines custom class with inheritance like javascript.
+Also it can post define member functions after class declaration.

 <pre lang="javascript">